OpenDreamKit/OpenDreamKit.github.io/joinus.md

 # Université Bordeaux, Talence

-- [A full time developer position (Ingénieur de Recherche)](http://opendreamkit.org/2015/05/29/developer-position-bordeaux) starting in Fall 2015 for up to four years
+- [A full time developer position (Ingénieur de Recherche)](http://opendreamkit.org/2015/05/29/developer-position-bordeaux) starting in Fall 2015 for up to four years.

 {%comment%}
 If you like collaborative open source development, innovative